CloudI/CloudI/README.markdown

 which defines the work title "cloud_job_tests" referenced in src/cloud.conf.
 "cloud_job_tests" finds hexadecimal digits of the constant PI using the Bailey-Borwein-Plouffe formula and verifies that they are correct.
-"cloud_job_tests" requires that Postgres is configured and setup because it stores the results.
+"cloud_job_tests" requires that PostgreSQL is configured and setup because it stores the results.
 Memcached is also used by "cloud_job_tests", but any results that would go to memcached are discarded if memcached isn't configured.